hleveillegauvin/CodingClub/README.md

     curl "http://api.open-notify.org/astros.json"

 Yay! `curl` has a bunch of options.
-One of the useful one is `-s`, which enables silent mode and hides the progress bar:
+One of the useful ones is `-s`, which enables silent mode and hides the progress bar:

     curl -s "http://api.open-notify.org/astros.json"

 `JSON` is a text format that is ideal data-interchange language.
 It is human readable, but as you can see, it can be a bit overwhelming.
 This is where `jq` comes handy. `jq` is a command-line tool that allows you to parse `JSON` file.
 Unfortunately, it is not preinstalled on your machine.
-To add it, I recommend you used `brew`.
+To add it, I recommend you use `brew`.
 The brew package manager is like an app-store for the terminal.
 You can install `brew` on your machine following these instructions (OS X: https://brew.sh/ ; Ubuntu: http://linuxbrew.sh/).

 __Note: I haven’t tried the Ubuntu version.__